 New Orleans, aka NOLA, The Big Easy, Crescent City, is undoubtedly one of my favourite cities in North America.
-When you touch down in Louis Armstrong New Orleans Airport, it almost feels like you’ve arrived in another country.
-The culture and history of NOLA is unfathomably unique and cannot be compared to anywhere else I’ve been in the world.
-Now if you are just going down to The Big Easy to party (and there is nothing wrong with that), read no further.
-This post is for first-time visitors who really want to dive deep into the remarkable history, architecture, food and music of this great city.
-There is so much on offer, it can be overwhelming especially on a short timeframe, so here is my guide on what to do in New Orleans for NOLA neophytes.
+When you make that first venture into the French Quarter, it almost feels like you’ve arrived in another country.
+The culture and history of NOLA is unfathomably unique and cannot be compared to anywhere else in the world.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 Begin in the French Quarter

 There is no better place to begin than New Orleans’ vieux carré (“old square” in French).
 Of course, this is the home of infamous Bourbon Street and you will want to take a look at that even just out of morbid curiosity.
 You need to do nothing more than walk Bourbon and its surrounding streets to find entertainment.
 Not only is the architecture and urban landscape a spectacle, but the people it attracts are a diverse bunch of revellers, entertainers and scoundrels.
 You will find great musicians busking on the sidewalk, party animals stumbling between bars, people in strange costumes and more often than not, some sort of parade or festival.
 Make sure you check out Jackson Square, window shop the gorgeous antique stores and recharge with some beignets and a café au lait at Café Du Monde or our favourite Café Beignet.

 Taste the melting pot